 “But if serving the LORD seems undesirable to you, then choose for yourselves this day whom you will serve, whether the gods your ancestors served beyond the Euphrates, or the gods of the Amorites, in whose land you are living.
 But as for me and my household, we will serve the LORD.”

 What’s it like to live in a relationship where one party is committed but not the other?
 Many (if not most) of us have experienced that, at some point; it’s sad, to say the least, and even worse when the commitment is intended to last a lifetime.
 But it happens in our world.
 And it happens all the time to God.
 He’s always faithful, but sometimes...we’re not.
 If we don’t commit ourselves to him—our ways, our hearts, our strength—we miss out on the blessings he longs to give us.
-In the fidelity of our hearts and minds, there is an intimacy with God that transforms us and gives us the life we want and desperately need.
+Fidelity of our hearts and minds to God is essential to an intimacy he develops to transform us and give us the life we want and desperately need.
 It's a life filled with his power and provision.

 Or, you can choose the source of life, love, and power.
 The God who rescued Israel from captivity and handed them thirty-one unlikely victories in Canaan in fulfillment of his covenant with Abraham is the same God who has committed to you.
 That same God wants to prove his love for you and lead you to the life he planned for you.
 The question is not whether he is committed to you; he has made a new covenant with all who rest in the completed work of Jesus Christ (Luke 22:20).
 The question is whether you will commit to him.
 In comparison, the world's options seem shallow.
 They demand our time and hearts but deliver nothing that truly satisfies.